scrapystaty/ericmartinezdev/README.md

 ### 👋 What you doing?
 Where you at?
 Oh, you got plans?
-Don't say that (shut your trap)
+Don't say that

 - 🔭 Shopify is
 - 🌱 I’m currently learning JavaScript